Travel immunizations for adults

 Which immunizations do I need to get if I am planning to travel?

 The immunizations you need depend on where you are going, how long you are staying and how you will be travelling.
-Make sure you are up to date with your routine immunizations through your regular health care provider.
+Keep routine immunizations up to date through your health care provider.

-The following vaccines are the common immunizations recommended for adult travellers.
+The following vaccines are common immunizations recommended for adult travellers.

 Polio vaccine